ocaml/ocaml-lsp/README.md

 uses a formatter such as OCamlFormat, you can run formatting and get a well-formatted document (OCamlFormat supports typed holes formatting).

-Tip (for VS Code users): You can destruct a value using a keybinding
+Tip (for VS Code OCaml Platform users): You can destruct a value using a keybinding
 <kbd>Alt</kbd>+<kbd>D</kbd> or on MacOS <kbd>Option</kbd>+<kbd>D</kbd>

 #### Typed holes